normanrs/docu_well/README.md

 # 📱 DocUWell

 ## Project Objective
 This project was created for the 4th module of the backend program at Turing School of Software & Design.
 This app uses TDD and Ruby on Rails to create API endpoints for a frontend app "DocUWell" to use.
 The frontend app in production can be found at  <https://myhealthnavigator.herokuapp.com/>.
 The app was designed to take in and store a user's medical data i.e their appointments, providers, insurance information and prescriptions.

 ## ⚙️ Initial Setup
 ### Running the code locally
-1. clone the git repository
+1. Clone the git repository
+2. Run `bundle` from the project directory
+3. Run `bundle exec rake db:{create,migrate,seed}`
-2. run `rails s` and visit `localhost:3000/api/v1` to begin interacting with API endpoints
+4. run `rails s` and visit `localhost:3000/api/v1` to begin interacting with API endpoints

 ### Backend Production url

 `https://my-health-tracker.herokuapp.com/api/v1`